pokanop/nostromo/README.md

 test android
 ```

-The possibilities are endless and up to your imagination with the ability to compose commands as you see fit.
+The possibilities are endless 🚀 and up to your imagination with the ability to compose commands as you see fit.

+> Check out the [examples](https://github.com/pokanop/nostromo/tree/main/examples) folder for sample manifests with commands.

 ## Getting Started